 Elder Jeffrey R. Holland

 Elder Jeffrey R. Holland was ordained a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints on June 23, 1994.
-At the time of this call, Elder Holland was serving as a member of the First Quorum of the Seventy, to which he had been called on April 1, 1989.
+At the time of this call, Elder Holland was serving as a member of the First Quorum of the Seventy to which he had been called on April 1, 1989.

-From 1980 until his call as a General Authority in 1989, Jeffrey R. Holland served as the ninth president of Brigham Young University in Provo, Utah.
+From 1980 until his call as a General Authority in 1989 Jeffrey R. Holland served as the ninth president of Brigham Young University in Provo, Utah.
 He is a former Church commissioner of education and dean of the College of Religious Education at BYU.

-A student leader and varsity athlete at Dixie High School and Dixie College in his native St. George, Utah, he received his bachelor's and master's degrees in English and religious education, respectively, from Brigham Young University.
-He obtained master and doctor of philosophy degrees in American Studies from Yale University.
+Elder Holland was a student leader and varsity athlete at Dixie High School and Dixie College in his native St. George, Utah.
+He received his bachelor and master degrees in English and religious education, respectively, from Brigham Young University.
+He also obtained master and doctor of philosophy degrees in American Studies from Yale University.